charan29tej/student-newton/README.md

 # student-newton
-Thisn is my first Git repository
+This is my first Git repository